jundalisay/spblist/content/en/research/sarkar/farming/section-4/chapter-1-india.md

 India suffers economic hardships today because its economic potential has not been properly harnessed.

-There are two fundamental economic issues in India.
-First, the agricultural potentiality of the country must be developed by reducing the percentage of the population working in agriculture.
-Secondly, the excessively high percentage of the population dependent on agriculture must be reduced by developing industries.
+There are 2 fundamental economic issues in India.

+1. The agricultural potentiality of the country must be developed by reducing the percentage of the population working in agriculture.

+2. The excessively high percentage of the population dependent on agriculture must be reduced by developing industries.

 Infusing in people the sentiment of grabbing land from other countries will not solve India’s agricultural problems.

-The only solution is to increase productivity within the country.
+**The only solution is to increase productivity within the country.**

+{{< n n="In other words, China needed to industrialize, while India needed to agriculturize.
+Both needed to reduce the emplyoment in agriculture" >}}

 Those who raised the slogan, “China’s agrarian revolution shows the way for India” are labouring under the illusion of defective thinking.